GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
+It is the mark of the professional software engineer to know that no such panacea exist.
 >
-> ~ *Richard Stallman*
+> ~ *Grady Booch*

 ---
 ## 🏎 Quick Facts